 For the effective implementation of the Global Compact, we require concerted efforts at global, regional, national and local levels, including a coherent United Nations system.

-We will work to fulfil the objectives and commitments outlined in the Global Compact, in line with our vision and guiding principles, by taking effective steps to facilitate safe, orderly and regular migration at all stages.
-In doing so, we will take into account different national realities, capacities, and levels of development, and implement the Global Compact in a manner that is consistent with our rights and obligations under international law.
+We commit to fulfil the objectives and commitments outlined in the Global Compact, in line with our vision and guiding principles, by taking effective steps at all levels to facilitate safe, orderly and regular migration at all stages.
+We will implement the Global Compact, within our own countries and at the regional and global levels, taking into account different national realities, capacities, and levels of development, and respecting national policies and priorities.
+We reaffirm our commitment to international law and emphasize that the Global Compact is to be implemented in a manner that is consistent with our rights and obligations under international law.

-We will implement this Global Compact through enhanced bilateral, regional and multilateral cooperation and a revitalized global partnership in a spirit of solidarity We will continue building on existing mechanisms, platforms and frameworks to address migration in all its dimensions.
-Recognizing the centrality of international cooperation for the effective implementation of the objectives and commitments, we will strive to reinforce our engagement in North-South, SouthSouth and triangular cooperation and assistance.
-Our cooperation efforts in this regard will be guided by the 2030 Agenda for Sustainable Development and the Addis Ababa Action Agenda.
+We will implement the Global Compact through enhanced bilateral, regional and multilateral cooperation and a revitalized global partnership in a spirit of solidarity.
+We will continue building on existing mechanisms, platforms and frameworks to address migration in all its dimensions.
+Recognizing the centrality of international cooperation for the effective fulfilment of the objectives and commitments, we will strive to reinforce our engagement in North-South, South-South and triangular cooperation and assistance.
+Our cooperation efforts in this regard will be aligned with the 2030 Agenda for Sustainable Development and the Addis Ababa Action Agenda.

-We decide to establish a capacity-building mechanism in the United Nations, building upon existing initiatives, that supports Member States in the implementation of the Global Compact.
-It allows Members States, the United Nations and other stakeholders, including the private sector and philanthropic foundations, to contribute technical, financial and human resources on a voluntary basis in order to strengthen capacities and foster multi-partner cooperation.
+We decide to establish a capacity-building mechanism in the United Nations, building upon existing initiatives, that supports efforts of Member States to implement the Global Compact.
+It allows Members States, the United Nations and other relevant stakeholders, including the private sector and philanthropic foundations, to contribute technical, financial and human resources on a voluntary basis in order to strengthen capacities and foster multi-partner cooperation.
 The capacity-building mechanism will consist of:

 A connection hub that facilitates demand-driven, tailor-made and integrated solutions, by: